dokester/BayesicFitting/BayesicFitting/documentation/manual.md

     logE = fitter.getEvidence( limits=[-10,10], noiseLimits=[0.01,1.0] )

-The `logE` is calculated using a Gaussian approximation for the posterior, also known as Laplace's rule.
+The `logE` is calculated using a Gaussian approximation for the posterior, also known as Laplace's method.

 See [below](#ref-fitter) for a list of available fitters with its purpose line.